 Pennsylvania rental assistance.

 A number of rental and housing assistance programs are available in Pennsylvania.
 Low income individuals can get help moving into affordable housing or apartments, receive funds for paying security deposits, and can also apply for assistance to pay the rent for their current home.
-Several of these Affordable Housing Programs in Pennsylvania are in place to help the less fortunate.
+Several of these Affordable Housing Programs in Pennsylvania are in place to help the less fortunate, and learn more below as well as application contact information.

 Several non-profit agencies and organizations are working together to provide this housing assistance to the needy.
 The Pennsylvania Housing Finance Agency, some local non-profits, as well as the Department of Public Welfare offer many of the rental programs.
 They all partner together to prevent evictions or foreclosures, and also operate Homeless Assistance Programs for people that need a place to live.